NRG Energy: 2010s

 In a partnership with Cypress Creek Renewables, NRG is offering a long-term, fixed price, consumer solar energy project in June 2018.
 The first customer of the project is Sysco, who has signed a 10-year renewable energy agreement.
 Cypress Creek Renewables will build, own, and operate three solar gardens in Texas that will have a combined power capacity of 25 MW.
 NRG Energy will buy the energy and schedule, distribute and manage the energy for Sysco.
 The solar project is expected to come online by the first quarter of 2019.
-The solar installations are expected to provide 10 percent of Sysco’s electricity nationwide by generating 25 megawatts of power.
+The solar installations are expected to provide 10 percent of Sysco's electricity nationwide by generating 25 megawatts of power.
 NRG Energy is offering solar renewable program contracts for 7–10 years, with the ability to customize the program.
 The company also assumes the risk of wholesale pricing fluctuation.

-In July 2018, NRG and GenOn consummated the NRG settlement resulting in NRG Energy paying GenOn Energy $125 million in a net payment during GenOn’s chapter 11 bankruptcy agreement.
+In July 2018, NRG and GenOn consummated the NRG settlement resulting in NRG Energy paying GenOn Energy $125 million in a net payment during GenOn's chapter 11 bankruptcy agreement.
 The deal would help GenOn revamp its capital structure and reemerge with new debt instruments.

+2020s

+In November 2023, Mauricio Gutierrez resigned from his role as CEO.
+Larry Coben was named Interim President and CEO.